Sanity Pricing 2026: Real Limits, Hidden Costs & When Free Runs Out

 The practical approach is to map your project against three numbers before you start: how many content editors will need non-read-only access, how many datasets your architecture needs (at minimum: production and staging), and a rough estimate of monthly API requests based on traffic and cache TTL.
 Those three inputs almost always determine your tier without ambiguity.

 For most commercial Next.js + Sanity projects I scope, Growth at 3–5 seats is the right starting point.
 Free works for prototypes and small launches.
 Enterprise is a specific, compliance-driven need — not a prestige tier.
+If you're budgeting a build and want the developer side scoped too, here's how to hire a Sanity CMS developer — I send a fixed-price proposal after a short call.

 Always verify current numbers at sanity.io/pricing before finalising a client proposal or internal budget.
 Sanity has changed plan structures in the past and will likely do so again.